 "I thought it was just a great idea.
-When I would see students sitting alone at lunch it would make me feel really upset that they wouldn’t have any friends to be with and that they were alone," said Coch-Gallup, who added that he loves what the app is trying to accomplish.
+When I would see students sitting alone at lunch it would make me feel really upset that they wouldn’t have any friends to be with and that they were alone," said Koch-Gallup, who added that he loves what the app is trying to accomplish.
 "That it’s trying to add inclusion, add unity to our school, it’s trying to fight against bullying, and I just love that aspect of it.
 Trying to meet new people, make new friends and then, also, just, connect the Blair community."

 The app was created by a California teenager, Natalie Hampton.
 She said she was bullied in middle school and one of the worst aspects of that bullying was having to eat lunch alone.
 She added that she made the app in an effort to ensure other kids do not suffer the way she did.

-"I thought great, because all too often we do see students sitting alone, just staring at their phones during lunch and really not socially engaged," said Montgomery Blair High School Principal Renay Johnson, describing what she thought about the app when she learned Coch-Gallup was implementing it in the school.
+"I thought great, because all too often we do see students sitting alone, just staring at their phones during lunch and really not socially engaged," said Montgomery Blair High School Principal Renay Johnson, describing what she thought about the app when she learned Koch-Gallup was implementing it in the school.

 Students can download the app, sign up for their school, and find events for lunch meet-ups.